-There were a few guys with mowers on the course and we had to wait on them for most of the first nine.
+There were a few guys with mowers on the course and we had to wait on them for most of the front nine.
 At some point, they started going out of order with the greens, so we eventually stopped running into them as often and it wasn’t so bad after that.
 We still finished with a good 3:15 pace, but we couldn’t help but laugh (and also be frustrated) after what we witnessed.

 Beyond the maintenance hurdles, this round was incredibly enjoyable.
 We picked a great course to start off the trip with.
 If you follow my blog regularly, you will know I am a huge fan of mountain golf.
 Even if the courses kick my butt and I hit every tree and hazard, I am still going to enjoy myself when looking out over such beautiful natural scenery.
 Coyote Moon is totally secluded with tons of mature pine trees, big boulder outcroppings and naturally hilly mountain terrain.